 - Sun Hung Kai Properties Limited (OTC: SUHJY)

-There are many benefits and risks associated with investing in Hong Kong that investors should carefully consider.
-While the country certainly represents an attractive investment destination on the surface, there are many factors that could make it a riskier investment during financial crisis, such as the Asian Financial Crisis in 1997.
+While Hong Kong certainly represents an attractive investment destination on the surface, certain factors could make it a riskier investment during a financial crisis such as the one Asia experienced in 1997.

 Benefits of investing in Hong Kong include: